Projects

 Volunteer Instructors

 This targets prisoners from SPS Castle Huntly (Scotland's only open prison which is seven miles from our base).
-We provide training to take them through three internationally recognised maritime qualifications plus a basic diesel engine maintenance course, then provide volunteering roles for successful participants.
+We provide training to take them through four internationally recognised maritime qualifications, then provide volunteering roles for successful participants.
 For the duration of their sentence they assist Taymara's training team as volunteers, supporting us in managing the development of their peers, both in practical work with us and academic support to their peers in the prison.
 We then select a group whose credentials we seek to upgrade in order that they may become qualified instructors.
 On release all participants will become part of our Sea Change - Ex Offenders programme where we aim to help them find suitable volunteering opportunities.
+Not only does this give them qualifications but also that self-confidence, which is vital to their release after a long time inside.

 North Carr Lightship